 Title III, Section 3302, has two timelines for providing parental notifications: one for the student who is new to the LEA and one for a continuing student.

-For LEP students who have been enrolled in the LEA since the previous school year, parental notifications must be provided no later than 30 calendar days after the beginning of the school year.
-LEAs should use the most current information available regarding each student in these notifications (Title III, Section (a)).
+For EL students who have been enrolled in the LEA since the previous school year, annual parental notifications must be provided no later than 30 calendar days after the beginning of the school year.
+LEAs should use the most current information available regarding each student in these notifications (Title III, Section 3302).

-Note: An LEA may issue one parental notification that meets both state and federal requirements for all new LEP enrollees.
-Sample letters are available at Title III.
+Note: An LEA may issue one parental notification that meets both state and federal requirements.
+Initial and annual letter templates are available on the CDE Title III Parent Notification Web page.

 Title III, Section 3302(a), requires that LEAs receiving Title III funds inform parents of the following items: